PreMiD/Presences/CONTRIBUTING.md

 1. If your presence is new, three of our verification team members will review it.
 If you happen to get change requests, make the proper effort to fix it or it will not be added.
 2. If you are updating an existing presence, it will only take two verifiers to confirm that it is up to standards.
+3. You are allowed to take screenshots of changes made with the help of another user. ( e.g. its author in case you can't access it for any reason).
+4. If it is an update or patch, the screenshot **must** show the new additions working, not any old features from previous pull requests.
+5. The screenshots can not be fake.

 After all of the proper reviews have been met, your pull request will be merged with the store.